 We found 7 molecular genetic pathologists near Richmond, VA.

-Dr. Junqi Qian is a specialist in anatomic pathology, clinical pathology, and molecular genetic pathology specialist in Woodbury, MN.
-Dr. Qian is in-network for Medicaid and Medicare.
-He attended medical school at Taishan Medical University.
-For his residency, Dr. Qian trained at a hospital affiliated with Virginia Commonwealth University (VCU).
+Dr. Junqi Qian is an anatomic pathology, clinical pathology, and molecular genetic pathology specialist in Woodbury, MN.
+Dr. Qian is in-network for Medicaid and Medicare insurance.
+His education and training includes medical school at Taishan Medical University and residency at a hospital affiliated with Virginia Commonwealth University (VCU).
 Dr. Qian (or staff) is conversant in Mandarin and Telephone Interpretation.
 Dr. Qian is professionally affiliated with VCU Health Center & MCV Hospital and Physicians.

-Dr. Christine Fuller specializes in molecular genetic pathology, pediatric pathology, and neuropathology.
+Dr. Christine Fuller's areas of specialization are molecular genetic pathology, pediatric pathology, and neuropathology.
 Dr. Fuller honors Medicaid and Medicare insurance.
-She is a graduate of SUNY Upstate Medical University.
-For her professional training, Dr. Fuller completed a residency program at a hospital affiliated with SUNY Upstate Medical University.
+She attended SUNY Upstate Medical University and then went on to complete her residency at a hospital affiliated with SUNY Upstate Medical University.
 In addition to English, Dr. Fuller (or staff) speaks Romanian, Spanish, and French.
 Her professional affiliations include VCU Health Center & MCV Hospital and Physicians and Martha Jefferson Hospital.

-Dr. Carleton Garrett is an anatomic pathology, chemical pathology, and molecular genetic pathology; he sees patients in Richmond, VA.
-Dr. Garrett accepts Medicaid and Medicare insurance.
+Dr. Carleton Garrett's areas of specialization are anatomic pathology, chemical pathology, and molecular genetic pathology; he sees patients in Richmond, VA.
+Dr. Garrett accepts the following insurance: Medicaid and Medicare.
 He graduated from Johns Hopkins University School of Medicine.
-He trained at the University of Wisconsin Hospital and Clinics and a hospital affiliated with Johns Hopkins University for residency.
-He has received the following distinctions: PhD degree in Oncology, University of Wisconsin-Madison; Member-NIH Pathology B Study Section, Division of Research Grants, NIH; and Member-Chemical, Environmental and Dietary Carcinogenesis Study Section, American Cancer Society.
+For his residency, Dr. Garrett trained at the University of Wisconsin Hospital and Clinics and a hospital affiliated with Johns Hopkins University.
+He has received distinctions including PhD degree in Oncology, University of Wisconsin-Madison; Member-NIH Pathology B Study Section, Division of Research Grants, NIH; and Member-Chemical, Environmental and Dietary Carcinogenesis Study Section, American Cancer Society.
 Dr. Garrett is affiliated with VCU Health Center & MCV Hospital and Physicians.

-Dr. Michael Grinkemeyer's areas of specialization are clinical pathology, molecular genetic pathology, and cytopathology.
-He graduated from Case Western Reserve University School of Medicine.
+Dr. Michael Grinkemeyer practices clinical pathology, molecular genetic pathology, and cytopathology.
+He is a graduate of Case Western Reserve University School of Medicine.